Exams & Services

 Dry Eye Evaluation

-There are two main types of dry eye: aqueous deficiency dry eye from reduced watery layer production and evaporative dry eye from deficient or poor quality oils.
+There are two main types of dry eye: aqueous deficiency, dry eye from reduced watery layer production, and evaporative dry eye from deficient or poor quality oils.
 Many suffer a mix of the two.
 During a dry eye evaluation, we will determine which tear layer is the problem.
 Treatment of dry eyes depends exclusively on the underlying cause.
 Artificial tears, prescription eye drops, nutritional support, eyelid hygiene, and lifestyle changes are included in the various treatment options.
-Other advances in dry eye treatment include procedures such as: IPL (intense pulsed light), heat therapies, eye lid margin debridement, and meibomian gland expression.
-Depending on the severity of the dry eye condition we will determine the best treatment option for you.
+Other advances in dry eye treatment include procedures such as IPL (intense pulsed light), heat therapies, eyelid margin debridement, and meibomian gland expression.
+Depending on the severity of the dry eye condition, we will determine the best treatment option for you.

 Dry Eye Treatments

-2. Blepharitis treatment with ZEST, heat therapy with ThermaMedex EverTears eye pads, eyelid debridement, and manual meibomian gland expression.This treatment will involve a thorough cleaning of the eyelid margin with Zocular’s okra gel and it will heat the meibum to the correct temperature for expression.
-The debridement removes skin that my be growing over the gland orifices to allow of optimum oil flow.
+• Blepharitis treatment with ZEST, heat therapy with ThermaMedex EverTears eye pads, eyelid debridement, and manual meibomian gland expression.
+This treatment will involve a thorough cleaning of the eyelid margin with Zocular’s okra gel, and it will heat the meibum to the correct temperature for expression.
+The debridement removes skin that may be growing over the gland orifices to allow for optimum oil flow.
 The manual expression is done with a mastroda paddle to allow for a thorough expression.

-3. Intense Pulse Light Therapy (IPL) This treatment is designed to apply light therapy to the cascade of blood vessels (located along your cheeks/flanks of your nose) feeding inflammatory mediators to the meibomian glands along the eye lid margin.
-This treatment photo-disinfects bacteria and demodex, desaturates meibum for expression, decreases inflammation to the treated areas, and increases mitochondrial activity to the glands for remaining meibomian gland preservation.It also stimulates collagen deposition to the periorbital skin.Four sessions are needed for four consecutive months to effectively restore the meibomian gland function.Maintenance after the four consecutive sessions usually occurs every 6 months to a year.
-If there is severe blepharitis a ZEST eye lid treatment may be recommended prior to the first IPL session.
+• Intense Pulse Light Therapy (IPL) This treatment is designed to apply light therapy to the cascade of blood vessels (located along your cheeks/flanks of your nose), feeding inflammatory mediators to the meibomian glands along the eyelid margin.
+This treatment photo-disinfects bacteria and Demodex, desaturates meibum for expression, decreases inflammation in the treated areas, and increases mitochondrial activity in the glands for remaining meibomian gland preservation.
+It also stimulates collagen deposition in the periorbital skin.
+Four sessions are needed for four consecutive months to restore the meibomian gland function.
+Maintenance after the four consecutive sessions usually occurs every 6 months to a year.
+If there is severe blepharitis, a ZEST eyelid treatment may be recommended prior to the first IPL session.

 Pediatric Eye Exams (ages 3–5)